Band or DJ or other…

 I guess one of the main / only decisions to make when it comes to your wedding music is whether you want to go with live music or not.
 Obviously being a musician, I would love to think that everybody would want live music at their wedding.
 However there are several factors to consider and ultimately you've got to go with what you want because...well...it's your wedding?!

 By the time your wedding comes around I would have hoped you'd have a pretty good idea about what you and your partner enjoy when it comes to music.
-Do you enjoy going to live gigs, or do you prefer clubbing or being in a bar with a good DJ?
+Do you enjoy going to live gigs, do you prefer clubbing or being in a bar with some chilled background music?
 What style of music do you enjoy?

 Of course on your wedding day you have to take your guests into consideration; I'm not suggesting if you and your partner are into techno music you turn your wedding reception into a rave.
 However you need to enjoy the day/night too and if your idea of a nightmare is hearing a DJ knocking out cheesy pop music, don't book a cheesy wedding DJ.
 It seems obvious, but it's amazing how many couples have booked a particular band or DJ because their parents suggested it or because their friends said that's what they should do.